iD0neIt/personal-website/README.md

 https://www.buildingontheclouds.com

-**NOTE**: This website is currently not responsive - please view using a computer or laptop.
+**NOTE**: This website is currently not responsive - please view on desktop.

 ## To Do